Game

 remaining after the main product is taken out or separated

-residual oil is oil that does not move when fluids are flowed through the rock in normal conditions.
+oil is oil that does not move when fluids are flowed through the rock in normal conditions.

 revenue